 Swinburne is always seeking ways to improve services and facilities for students and staff who need to bring their children on campus.
 Through the SAGE Pilot Program, we endeavour to remove any barriers that may prevent women particularly from being present at Swinburne.
 As such, we created an additional parents' room at our Hawthorn campus in room EN611e.

-We have an additional parents' room in the SPW building at Hawthorn, Ground Floor Luton Lane and a new one at Wantirna.
+We have an additional parents' room in the SPW building at Hawthorn (SPW126), Ground Floor Luton Lane (2L006c) and a new one at Wantirna (WG109).

 Workplace of Choice for Gender Equality

-In February 2018, Swinburne was named Employer of Choice for Gender Equality for the ninth consecutive year by the Workplace Gender Equality Agency (WGEA).
+In February 2019, Swinburne has been named Employer of Choice for Gender Equality for the tenth consecutive year by the Workplace Gender Equality Agency (WGEA).

 In October 2016, Swinburne offered a suite of five ongoing prestigious Vice Chancellor's Research Fellowships for female applicants in STEM.
-These provide women with the opportunity to fully focus on research early in their careers.
+Four women were appointed in July 2017 and provide women with the opportunity to fully focus on research early in their careers.
 Having the security of ongoing research and a teaching position is crucial in ensuring we retain our excellent women in STEM.
-A further women only fellowship was offered in July 2018 in Engineering.
+Further Women in STEM VC Research Fellowships are planned during the four year action plan.

 Parental leave entitlements